Choose exam board for KS4 Computer Science (GCSE)

 Keywords

-• NGO - a non-profit, voluntary group of citizens who work on a local, national or international level to achieve an aim; they are not controlled by the Government, but will often work closely with them
+• NGO - a non-profit, voluntary group of citizens who work on a local, national or international level to achieve an aim; they are not controlled by the Government, but will often work closely with it

 • United Nations (UN) - an international organisation comprising of most countries in the world which aims to promote peace, security and international cooperation